Informo/specs/content/trust-management/trust-authority.md

 As an additional security step, client implementations maintainers **should** add the suggested trust authorities' public signature verification keys to the implementation's code base, so the user doesn't retrieve these keys through a potentially insecure network.
-This is an important step because these TAs represent the foundations of the user's trust network.
-In the event of an embedded public key getting compromised, trust authorities **must** make implementation maintainers aware of it, and implementation maintainers **must** release another version of their implementation which **must not** include the compromised key.
+This is an important step because these TAs are likely to represent the foundations of the user's trust network.
+In the event of an embedded public key getting compromised, trust authorities **must** make implementation maintainers aware of it, either directly or via an administrator of the Matrix room, in a reliable way outside of Informo, and implementation maintainers **must** release a new version of their implementation which **must not** include the compromised key.

 ## Client implementations